General Study Abroad Questions

 Widener Law's Study Abroad Programs Coordinator, Arlene Trapuzzano can be contacted at (302) 477-2248, or by email at firstname.lastname@example.org.
 Where do I send my completed application?
 What are accepted forms of payment?

-For Lausanne Program: Professors Robert Power and Christine Allie are the co-Directors of the Lausanne Study Abroad Program.
-Professor Power can be reached at 7171-541-3980 or by email at email@example.com and Professor Allie can be reached at 302-477-2277 or by email at firstname.lastname@example.org.
+For Lausanne Program: Professor Christine Allie is the Director of the Lausanne Study Abroad Program.
+Professor Allie can be reached at 302-477-2277 or by email at email@example.com.

 Mail your completed application, along with your letter of good standing and a $100 non-refundable registration deposit to: